 Donna joined the Student Learning Commons as a Learning Services Coordinator when it opened in 2006 and became Head of the department in August 2011.
 Prior to joining the SLC, Donna had served at SFU’s Health and Counselling Centre as Learning Skills Coordinator; Douglas College's Learning Centre (David Lam Campus) as Services Coordinator; and at Capilano College (now Capilano University) as Learning Specialist and faculty member.
 Over her career in the learning field, Donna has planned and delivered learning success programs, developed and facilitated training programs for peer educators, tutored and taught writing, run a pilot for an online tutoring program, and completed research and co-published articles on course-integrated learning instruction.
 Donna helped to develop the curriculum for the Back on Track Program and continues to be an instructor for BOT courses.
 She is also co-coordinator of the Academic Enhancement Program in the SFU School of Computing Science.
 Donna completed an undergraduate degree at SFU in Psychology (Honours) and a Master of Arts degree in Adult Education at the University of British Columbia.

 Timothy joined the SLC in 2007.
-He holds a Ph.D. from the Languages, Cultures, and Literacies program in the Faculty of Education at SFU, an M.A.
-(TESOL) and a B.Phys.
+He holds a Ph.D. from the Languages, Cultures, and Literacies program in the Faculty of Education at SFU, an M.A. in TESOL and a B.Phys.
 Ed., both from UBC.
 He also is a certified secondary school teacher, receiving his Professional Certificate from the British Columbia College of Teachers.
-Timothy and has many years of experience in the EAL/ESL field, both in Canada and in Japan.
+Timothy and has many years of experience in the EAL field, both in Canada and in Japan.
 His SFU experience includes teaching in the Foundations of Academic Literacy course (FALx99) and at Fraser International College.
-His professional interests include studying the interplays between language, culture, and identity related to Generation 1.5 students, employing discourse analytical research methods.
-Tim contributes to and participates in SLC activities such as individual consultations with students, developing and presenting workshops and short -term courses, liaising with Center for English Language Learning, Teaching, and Research (CELLTR) faculty, creating print and online resources and mentoring student peers, all with a focus on EAL support.
+His professional interests include studying the interplays between language, culture, and identity related to Generation 1.5 university students.
+Tim contributes to and participates in SLC activities such as individual consultations with students, developing and presenting workshops and short -term courses, liaising with Center for English Language Learning, Teaching, and Research (CELLTR) faculty, creating print and online resources, and mentoring graduate students and student peers, all with a focus on EAL support.

 Learning Services Coordinators